When is the best time to fly to St Petersburg?

 - The Kirov Central Culture and Leisure Park on Elagin Island is popular with locals.
 There is an ice-rink in the wintertime, badminton courts and boat trips.

-- The Peterhof, Peter the Great’s Summer Palace is about 32km (20 miles) from the centre of St Petersburg.
+- The Peterhof, Peter the Great’s Summer Palace is about 20 miles (32 km) from the centre of St Petersburg.

 - The Russian Museum has about 400,000 exhibits.
 The museum complex includes the Stroganov Palace, St Michael's (Engineers) Castle and the Marble Palace as well as the Mikhailovsky Gardens, Engineering Gardens, Summer Garden (with Summer Palace) and the House of Peter the Great.